One-com/knockout.autocomplete/README.md

 Here is a rendering function the item without highlighting the match:

+#### className

+A css class that will be applied to the menu element.

+#### visible

+An observable that decides whether the completion menu is shown.

 ```js
 function (completionItem) {
     return  '<li>' + completionItem.label + '</li>';